ARM-software/acle/main/acle.md

 This attribute does not apply to AArch64.

 ## Function Multi Versioning

-The specification for Function Multi Versioning is in [**Beta** state](#current-status-and-anticipated-changes) and might change or be extended in the future.

 Function Multi Versioning provides a convenient way to select the most appropriate version of a function at runtime.
 All versions of the